Ptolemy constant and uniformity: Preliminary results

 For $\alpha \in (0,2\pi)$ we denote angular domain by

 and for $\alpha,\beta \in (0,\pi)$ with $\alpha+\beta \ge \pi$ we denote double angular domain by

 The following proposition gives the circumcenter of a triangle in complex number notation.
-It must be well known, but due to lack of a good reference at hand, it is proved below.
+The next results is well known, but since we have not been able to find suitable reference, we give a proof for completeness.
 A similar type of result is given in \cite[p.
 85]{AndAnd06}.

 \begin{prop} Let $a,b,c \in \C$ be vertices of a triangle $T$.
 The circumcenter of $T$ is